 Join One Of Our Working Groups

 Click here to learn more about our working groups.
-If you’re interested in attending meetings, or reaching out to the group, contact the email provided and we’ll get back to you!
+If you're interested in attending meetings, or reaching out to the group, contact us at SCPHN@GoodwinCH.org to get connected.

 Educate Yourself About Public Health Initiatives